ModdingFox/AutomaticDruidRollup/README.md

-Needed a simple rule based was to submit rollups to druid.
+Needed a simple rule based way to submit rollups to druid.

 cd to Bash and run EnvironmentSetup.sh